opnsense/docs/source/manual/how-tos/transparent_bridge.rst

 5. Disable Block private networks & bogon
 -----------------------------------------

-For the WAN interface we nee to disable blocking of private networks & bogus ip's.
+For the WAN interface we nee to disable blocking of private networks & bogus IPs.

 Goto **Interfaces** -> **WAN** and unselect **Block private networks** and **Block bogon networks**.